 Ahluwalia reported increased demand for Amazon Cash, the ecommerce giant’s prepaid card.
 Amazon partnered with various financial institutions so customers could lodge cash at a branch and add it to their card.

 The conversation then turned to regional differences in regulations.
 Riss pointed out that a lack of global harmony means local payment methods have their own terms and conditions.
-Merchants must work with providers to find the right balance between meeting regulatory requirements and minimising friction in the customer journey.
+When establishing global payment processing, merchants must work with providers to find the right balance between meeting regulatory requirements and minimising friction in the customer journey.
 Checkout carries this burden, allowing merchants to focus on selling their products.

 Dunlop credited the UK’s Financial Conduct Authority with taking a progressive approach to regulation.
 She predicted open banking will provide exciting opportunities over the next few years.
 The additional data that becomes available will lead to the development of innovative products which improve access to financial services.
 Ahluwalia was also excited about the potential for open banking as it will allow Amazon to offer credit to customers.